videoflow/videoflow/docs/source/user-documentation/writing-your-own-components.rst

 When to extend ``OneTaskProcessorNode``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In the future, **Videoflow** will support the parallelization of a processor in multiple processes.
+**Videoflow** supports the parallelization of a processor in multiple processes.
 That functionality is very useful whenever to have whenever the processor is or may become a bottleneck in the flow.